-An often overlooked aspect of app software development—even among those focusing on performance optimization—is startup performance.
+Improving your startup performance is often one of the highest value performance optimizations that can be made.
 How long does your app take to start up?
 Does it seem to lock up the device or the user's browser while the app loads?
-That makes users worry that your app is crashed, or that something else is wrong.
-It's always a good idea to take the time to ensure that your app starts up nicely.
-This article offers tips and suggestions to help you achieve that goal, both when writing a new app and when porting an app from another platform to the Web.
+That makes users worry that your application has crashed, or that something else is wrong.
+Good user experience includes ensuring your app loads quickly.
+This article provides performance tips and suggestions for both writing new applications and porting applications to the web from other platforms.

 Regardless of platform, it's always a good idea to start up as quickly as possible.
 Since that's a universal issue, we won't be focusing on it too much here.
 Instead, we're going to look at a more important issue when building Web apps: starting up as asynchronously as possible.
 That means not running all your startup code in a single event handler on the app's main thread.

-If you're starting your project from scratch, it's usually pretty easy to just write everything the "right way," making appropriate bits of the code asynchronous.
+It is easier to just write everything the "right way" the first time then it is to retrofit for performance (and accessibility).
+When you are starting from scratch, making appropriate bits of code asynchronous means a retrofit isn't necessary.
 All pure startup calculations should be performed in background threads, while you keep the run-time of main thread events as short as possible.
-Include a progress indicator so the user knows what's going on and how long they'll be waiting.
-In theory, anyway, it should be pretty easy to design your new app to start up nicely.
+Instead of including a progress indicator so the user knows what's going on and how long they'll be waiting, make the progress bar unnecessary.

-On the other hand, however, it can get tricky when you're porting an existing app to the Web.
-A desktop application doesn't need to be written in an asynchronous fashion because usually the operating system handles that for you, or the app is the only thing that matters which is currently running, depending on the operating environment.
+On the other hand, porting an existing app to the Web can be challenging.
+Native application don't need to be written in an asynchronous fashion because the operating system usually handles loading for you.
 The source application might have a main loop that can easily be made to operate asynchronously (by running each main loop iteration separately); startup is often just a continuous, monolithic procedure that might periodically update a progress meter.

 However, even code like that can be made asynchronous, with a little work.